 The processor card can support multiple operating systems.
 For the purposes of this effort, Windows XP running VentureCom's Real-Time Extensions (RTX) was chosen in order to support real-time data transfer with direct memory access (DMA), and to provide sub-10μs interrupt latencies for reading in inertial data.
+Other NAVSYS programs have used this same board with the FSMLabs RT Linux product.

-2.3.
 Digital Antenna Element (DAE)